 Treatment Options for Stage I Melanoma

-Treatment of Stage I melanoma is surgery and sometimes sentinel lymph node biopsy, based upon your stage of melanoma and your doctor’s assessment.
+The standard of treatment for Stage I melanoma is surgery and sometimes sentinel lymph node biopsy, based upon your stage of melanoma and your doctor’s assessment.

 Surgery for Stage I Melanoma

-To remove any cancer remaining after the biopsy.
-The procedure is called wide local excision.
+The purpose of surgery is to remove any cancer remaining after the biopsy.
+This procedure is called a wide excision.

-The surgeon removes the rest of the tumor, including the biopsy site, as well as a surgical margin, (a surrounding area of normal-appearing skin), and the underlying subcutaneous tissue, to make certain the whole tumor has been removed.
+The surgeon removes the rest of the tumor including the biopsy site, the surgical margin (a surrounding area of normal-appearing skin), and the underlying subcutaneous tissue, to make certain the whole tumor has been removed.

 Sentinel Lymph Node Biopsy (SLNB)